Should homosexual and transgender people fight separately?

 I think each letter is a community in and of itself.

-Therefore I advocate for a self-organization of each letter in and of itself and then I advocate for different alliances and different umbrellas – depending on the issue.
+Therefore I advocate for a self-organization of each letter in and of itself, and then for different alliances and different umbrellas – depending on the issue.

-For instance, a round table about gender equality is definitely an issue for the CTI-alliance: Cisgender, transgender and intersex community.
+For instance, a round table about gender equality could be an issue for the CTI-alliance: Cisgender, transgender and intersex community.

-Conversion therapies, HIV, labour market, domestic abuse, marriage, adoption, misogyny, school bullying, heterosexism, racism, discrimination within the global queer movement, lack of (appropriate) media coverage, sport, rape culture, ableism, forced sterilisation, diagnosis of mental illness, discrimination agaist bisexual people, classism, physical violence in public spaces, access to healthcare …
+Conversion therapies, HIV, labour market, domestic abuse, marriage, adoption, school bullying, heterosexism, racism, discrimination within the global queer movement, lack of (appropriate) media coverage, sport, rape culture, ableism, forced sterilisation, diagnosis of mental illness, discrimination agaist bisexual people, classism, physical violence in public spaces, access to healthcare.